 Goods and Services Tax (GST) is a comprehensive indirect tax on the manufacture, sale, and consumption of goods and services throughout India.
 GST would replace respective taxes levied by the central and state governments.

 - It is a destination-based taxation system.

 - It has been established by the 101st Constitutional Amendment Act.

 - It is an indirect tax for the whole country on the lines of “One Nation One Tax” to make India a unified market.

-- It is calculated only in the “Value addition” at any stage of a goods or services.
+- It is calculated only in the “Value addition” at any stage of goods or services.

 - The final consumer will pay only his part of the tax and not the entire supply chain which was the case earlier.

-What taxes at center and state level are incorporated into the GST?
+What taxes at the centre and state level are incorporated into the GST?

 At the State Level